 Contact JoLynn Yates - Academic Program Specialist (jo.yates@utah.edu) by phone at 801-581-7148 to schedule a room for the date and time you set with your committee.
 Also provide your title and chair for the announcement.
-JoLynn will announce the defense two days prior.
+JoLynn will announce the defense one to two days before the scheduled date.